ShaokangXie/hydra/deployment/README.md

 ### deploy.sh

 Script used to deploy and run experiments.<br/>
-Creates a new deployment directory under `deployment-data` containing the configuration for one or more experiments and runs the experiments on IBM cloud.<br/>
+Creates a new deployment directory under `deployment-data` containing the configuration for one or more experiments and runs the experiments on AWS cloud.<br/>
 In detail:
-* It sets up a new deployment of virtual machines on IBM cloud, or uses an existing IBM cloud deployment, or builds the source code locally (see details below).
+* It sets up a new deployment of virtual machines on AWS cloud, or uses an existing AWS cloud deployment, or builds the source code locally (see details below).
-* For an IBM cloud deployment:
+* For an AWS cloud deployment:
     * The deployment consists of a master machine and a set of peer (protocol nodes) and client machines.
     * The number, locations and system requirements of the virtual machines is defined in a configuration generation script which is provided as an argument.
 * It runs a set of experiments according to the configuration generation script.